Our Top Picks

 POLYWATER Solar Panel Wash

-Polywater is a nonabrasive, biodegradable, solvent-free cleaning solution designed specifically for use on solar panels.Check the price on Amazon
+Polywater is a nonabrasive, biodegradable, solvent-free solution designed specifically for use during solar panels cleaning.Check the price on Amazon

-Most of the solar panels cleaners on the market are to clean everything, including hard water residue from your panels, and aid in maximizing the efficiency of your panels.
-It is important to use biodegradable solutions since the cleaning solution will come in contact with grass and ground and, ultimately, groundwater.
+Most of the best solar panels cleaners on the market are to clean everything, including hard water residue from your panels, and aid in maximizing the efficiency of your solar power panels.
+It is important to use biodegradable solutions since the solar panel cleaning tools solution will come in contact with grass and ground and, ultimately, groundwater.
 Therefore, it is important to get cleaning solutions that are to clean solar panels or a similar window/glass cleaner.

-Once you have used a cleanser on your panels, rinse thoroughly and always squeegee the remaining water off of the solar panels.
+Once you have used a cleanser on your panels, preferably with a microfiber cleaning cloth, rinse thoroughly and always squeegee the remaining water off of the solar panels.
 Getting the remaining water off the panels is most important in areas where hard water exists.
 Hard water build-up can dramatically impact how well your panels work, and how much soiling loss you experience.

-Ideally, you should be using tepid or cool water, not cold water, to clean your solar panels.
-Several manufacturers of solar panels have advised that, in some cases, cold water on very hot panels can cause cracks or breakage.
+Ideally, you should be using tepid or cool water, not cold water, for solar panels cleaning.
+Several manufacturers of the best solar panels have advised that, in some cases, cold water on very hot panels can cause cracks or breakage.
 Using water from your hose should not be damaging to your solar panels.

 What is most important to remember when cleaning your solar panels is not to use any metal objects to clear away or scrape dirt and debris from the glass.
 Harsh chemicals and abrasives can cause small pits, scratches, or other damage to your solar panels, which could reduce overall efficiency and output.